oapicf/pinterest-sdk/clients/swift5/generated/docs/BoardsAPI.md

 let boardId = "boardId_example" // String | Unique identifier of a board.
 let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) let creativeTypes = ["creativeTypes_example"] // [String] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) let creativeTypes = [CreativeType()] // [CreativeType] | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. (optional) let adAccountId = "adAccountId_example" // String | Unique identifier of an ad account. (optional) let pinMetrics = true // Bool | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional) (default to false)

 // List Pins on board BoardsAPI.boardsListPins(boardId: boardId, bookmark: bookmark, pageSize: pageSize, creativeTypes: creativeTypes, adAccountId: adAccountId, pinMetrics: pinMetrics) { (response, error) in